jfang324/image-to-pdf/README.md

 ## About The Project

-This project is a Python package that allows you to convert images to PDF files.
+A Python package that provides a script to convert images to PDF files as well as some helpful functions if you want to include that functionality in your own project.

 ## Getting Started